lukaszdutka/CodersCamp2020.Project.FullStack-Node-React.PikaBook-backend/README.md

  - user can initiate exchange with other user, propose its own books for other user's titles by creating a basket
  - possible to change basket status to track the book exchange
  - users can communicate over messages to agree on a details of the exchange
+ - pokes - interaction between users, to let others know you are interested in one of their books

 ## Books